 Purchasing new windows or replacing your old ones is a large financial commitment.
 Saving money on big projects is always helpful.
 While considering all of your options, think about highly energy efficient windows.
 Not only will your home’s energy bill decrease, but homeowners may also claim a tax credit for the purchase of energy star qualified windows, doors, and skylights.

-However, keep in mind t here is a limit to the tax credit.
-Homeowners may receive no more than $500 total for all energy efficiency tax credits.
+However, keep in mind there is a limit to the tax credit.
+Homeowners may receive no more than $1200 total for a combination of qualified windows and doors.

 $500 for eligible doors